 This article provides an overview of how to use the REST API.
 Links to each API reference, authentication options, and examples are listed at the end of the article.

 For information about authenticating to the REST API using personal access tokens, see Authentication using Azure Databricks personal access tokens.
 For API examples, see API examples.

-For information about authenticating to the REST API using Azure Active Directory tokens, see Authentication using Azure Active Directory tokens.
+For information about authenticating to the REST API using Azure Active Directory tokens, see Authenticate using Azure Active Directory tokens.
 For examples, see Use an Azure AD access token for a user and Use an Azure AD access token for a service principal.

 It can be useful to parse out parts of the JSON output.
 In these cases, we recommend that you to use the utility